 Start by taking a realistic look at your current situation.
 Obtain copies of your credit reports to see how your financial struggles have affected your credit scores.
 Knowing your credit scores can help you see how much work you have ahead of you.
 If you find any errors on your credit report, dispute them, so they don’t drag your scores down further.

 Make a list of all your monthly expenses, including your mortgage or rent, utilities, car payment, personal loan, childcare and any other recurring obligations.
 Include estimates for food, gas, clothing and any other regular expenses.
 Add up all your costs and compare the total to your monthly net income.
 If your expenses are greater than your earnings, look for ways to cut costs and/or increase your income.
 Create a budget to correct your spending and set aside some money for an emergency fund.
 A budget will help take the emotion out of your spending.

 Pay yourself first.
 By setting up ‘buckets’ with your Telcoe account(s) you can separate funds automatically on each payday.
-Christmas, Vacation, Emergency, Car Insurance, etc are all ‘buckets’ or individual club savings accounts you can open for FREE with Telcoe and then ask your Telcoe Specialist to allocate the amount you indicate to each every payday.
+Christmas, Vacation, Emergency, Car Insurance, etc. are all ‘buckets’ or individual club savings accounts you can open for FREE with Telcoe and then ask your Telcoe Specialist to allocate the amount you indicate to each account every payday.

 Strategies to Rebuild Your Credit

 Telcoe offers products that are designed to help people in situations like yours rebuild their credit.
 You can consider a secured loan, which would allow you to borrow against money you have deposited in an account, or we can loan you money to be placed in a savings account that you could access after making payments—Telcoe Credit Builder Loan.
 Another option is a secured credit card with a credit limit up to the amount of money you have deposited in an account.